 - in the event that a legal obligation exists for the transfer pursuant to Art.
 6 Par.
 1 S. 1 lit. c DSGVO.

 In particular, if you have registered for an event, it may be necessary for your personal data to be transmitted to an external event organizer as part of the fulfilment of the contract.
 When you register for an event, you will be informed who the organizer is and whether or not this is an external organizer.
 The organizer will process personal data within the scope of the event and, in particular, for the administration of participants.

 The transfer/transmission of personal data to countries outside the EU or an international organisation shall be excluded.

-The data obtained with the help of cookies serve us to pursue our legitimate interests as website owners and serve the legitimate interests of third parties according to Article 6 para.
-1, page 1 lit. f GDPR.
+The data processed by the cookies are necessary for the above-mentioned purposes to protect our legitimate interests and those of third parties pursuant to Art.
+6 (1) lit. f GDPR.

 5. Web analysis/Tracking